B.S. Exercise Science, Towson University

 That same curiosity led her to a Bikram class after completing her teacher training, just to see what the fuss was about!
 Although skeptical of the claims of the Bikram Method, she was surprised to find that the straightforward physicality of the practice quickly and powerfully manifested changes in her body, mind, and overall health.

-Lauren teaches Yoga Nidra and Restorative Yoga at Baltimore Hot Yoga and Wellness.
+Lauren teaches Yoga Nidra, Restorative Yoga, Gentle Flow, Hot Vinyasa, and the 26&2 series at Baltimore Hot Yoga and Wellness.

 Daily anxiety and panic attacks in his senior year of college led Steven to seek a better way of living.
 He began practicing yoga and meditation, and dedicated himself to learning yoga philosophy through the ancient texts.
 In 2012, he completed his 200 hour teacher training in the Baptiste style at Seva Power Yoga in West Chester, PA.